surniaulula/wpsso-rrssb/readme.txt

 	* None
 * *Developer Notes*
 	* Refactored transient cache index values to include WP query variables for extra uniqueness.
+	* Refactored the WpssoRrssbSharing get_tweet_text() method to make the code more readable.

 **Version 1.6.0 (2018/02/24)**